 In most cases, hypoxia occurs due to a delay in delivery.
 Doctors are responsible for taking appropriate measures to ensure that a delay during the crucial late stages of the delivery process does not result in brain damage.
 The fetus must be monitored closely for signs of distress, and measures must be taken to prevent hypoxia, which can lead to a hypoxia birth injury.
 If necessary, doctors may perform a C-section to remove a baby that is stuck and in imminent danger of suffering a brain injury.

-When a doctor in the Orlando, Florida area fails to take appropriate precautions to prevent hypoxia, resulting in a brain injury, our lawyers take action.
+When a doctor in the Orlando, Florida area fails to take appropriate precautions to prevent hypoxia, resulting in a brain injury, the hypoxia lawyer Orlando, FL turns to knows how to take action.
 We represent families with injured newborns against the negligent medical professionals who are responsible.
 Your child’s injury deserves a well-organized, effective legal response.
 If your newborn has suffered a hypoxia birth injury, fill out our free case evaluation form today or contact us directly at 800 360-7015.
 Our hypoxia birth injury attorneys can help ensure that your injured child gets the high-quality treatment he or she deserves.